alesbrelih/gitlab-ci-ls/README.md

 ## Integration with VSCode

-Extenstion can be seen [here](https://marketplace.visualstudio.com/items?itemName=alesbrelih.gitlab-ci-ls).
+Extension can be found [here](https://marketplace.visualstudio.com/items?itemName=alesbrelih.gitlab-ci-ls).

 This extension supports configuration which needs to be set up because _gitlab-ci-ls_ itself isn't installed along with the extension but it needs to be downloaded from releases, brew or built from source.

 ![vscode settings](./docs/images/vscode-settings.jpg)